 What if I am late paying my taxes?

-In 2016 you have until July 18th to pay your current taxes without penalty.
-Any account not paid in full as of July 18th will be penalized 12% of the outstanding current year assessment balance.
+In 2023 you had until Monday, July 31st to pay your current taxes without penalty.
+Any account not paid in full as of July 31, 2023 will be penalized 12% of the outstanding current year assessment balance.

-What are the Taxation Rates for the Village of Myrnam
+What are Taxation Rates for the Village of Myrnam